Preparing aged-care facilities for assessor-led funding under AN-ACC

 Evidence was collected, scored, and reviewed in-house.

-Funding outcomes could be estimated using an ACFI calculator.
+Funding outcomes could be estimated using a calculator.

-This transparency shaped both workflow and behaviour.
-Because funding outcomes could be anticipated, facilities organised assessment practices around known scoring mechanics.
-During the Royal Commission, this dynamic was cited as a risk to equity and consistency, including optimisation patterns around residents whose needs aligned to higher funding bands.
+This transparency shaped behaviour.
+Because outcomes could be anticipated, preparation practices aligned to known scoring mechanics.
+During the Royal Commission, this dynamic was cited as a risk to equity and consistency, including optimisation around residents aligned to higher funding bands.

 Clinical Manager reflected this model through calculator-led workflows and score-driven interpretation.